PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 New settings
 ^^^^^^^^^^^^
-- The :ref:`setting-max-ns-per-resolve` setting to limit to number of NS records processed to resolve a name has been introduced.
+- The :ref:`setting-max-ns-per-resolve` setting to limit the number of NS records processed to resolve a name has been introduced.

 4.6.1 to 4.6.2
 --------------